In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 And doing so can be beneficial in multiple ways:

 - Protecting your equipment.
 Fleet management systems have security alerts that provide real-time updates concerning each forklift.
-You can use the updates to send messages to your operators for instant follow up
+You can use the updates to send messages to your operators for instant follow-up.

 - Optimizing your workflow.
-With these systems in place, you can track the efficiency of your routes and find ways to improve them
+With these systems in place, you can track the efficiency of your routes and find ways to improve them.

 - Managing maintenance.
-By tracking hours of usage, managers can get a handle on when maintenance services are due
+By tracking hours of usage, managers can get a handle on when maintenance services are due.

 Fleet management services can be obtained from reliable vendors like Unified Fleet Solutions and Toyota’s MyFleet.